jeffman323/NDCConcertSystem/README.md

 ## Thank you for taking the time to review my concert ticket reservation system!
 - The majority of the operational code can be found in ConcertTicketManagementSystem/Controllers/ConcertTicketManager.cs
+- An image list of the available HTTP methods is available in the ConcertTicketManagementSystem top level folder
 - Unit tests are included in ConcertTicketManagementSystemTests/Controllers/ConcertTicketManagerTests.cs
 - Sample well-formed requests are available in ConcertTicketManagementSystem/ConcertTicketManagementSystem.http